 When the underground economy is allowed to flourish, workers are denied basic workplace rights and protections, legitimate businesses find they cannot compete and must shut down, consumers are subject to unregulated goods and unlicensed services and Massachusetts is cheated out of revenue that could otherwise fund worthy programs and services.

-Under the directive of the Governor's Executive Order, the Task Force is chaired by Joanne F. Goldstein, Secretary of the Executive Office of Labor and Workforce Development - "Workplace fraud and misclassification impacts businesses and workers in every industry and poses serious consequences.
-I am proud of what this Task Force has accomplished and honored to serve as its chair," said Secretary Goldstein.
+The Task Force is chaired by Ronald L. Walker, II, Secretary of the Executive Office of Labor and Workforce Development - "Workplace fraud and misclassification impacts businesses and workers in every industry and poses serious consequences.
+I am proud of what this Task Force has accomplished and honored to serve as its chair," said Secretary Walker.

 The Task Force consists of: